nithinnaikar/Resources/README.md

 - Machine Learning by Andrew Ng

 Deep Learning:
-- Deep Learning Specialization (courses 1 - 5) by Andrew Ng on Coursera (still in progress)
-- Practical Deep Learning by Fast AI (still in progress)
+- Introduction to Deep Learning by MIT 6.S191 (in progress)

 Reinforcement Learning:
-- Introduction to RL By David Silver (still in progress)
+- Introduction to RL By David Silver
 - Open AI Spinning Up (Practical tips) (still in progress)